Liamhigh/legal-forensic-ai-as/README.md

+# Verum Omnis - Forensic Justice for All

+## 🇿🇦 HISTORIC MILESTONE

+> **The South African Police Force and Justice System will be the ONLY institutions in the world that get Verum Omnis completely FREE OF CHARGE.**
+>
+> This is proudly South African technology, born here, built here.
+>
+> **This is the first time in history that everyone on the planet gets access to justice for free.**

+---

-# ✨ Welcome to Your Spark Template!
+## ✨ Welcome to Verum Omnis

-You've just launched your brand-new Spark Template Codespace — everything’s fired up and ready for you to explore, build, and create with Spark!
+Your forensic justice platform — everything's fired up and ready for you to explore, build, and create with confidence!

-This template is your blank canvas.
-It comes with a minimal setup to help you get started quickly with Spark development.
+This platform is built on a forensic scanner engine that works completely offline, ensuring data sovereignty and independence for underresourced law enforcement agencies.

 🚀 What's Inside?
-- A clean, minimal Spark environment
+- Complete forensic evidence scanner (offline-capable)
+- Cryptographic evidence sealing and certification
+- Optional AI-powered legal analysis
-- Pre-configured for local development
+- Pre-configured for secure local deployment
-- Ready to scale with your ideas
+- Ready to scale with your forensic needs

 🧠 What Can You Do?

-Right now, this is just a starting point — the perfect place to begin building and testing your Spark applications.

-🧹 Just Exploring?
-No problem!
-If you were just checking things out and don’t need to keep this code:

-- Simply delete your Spark.
-- Everything will be cleaned up — no traces left behind.
+Right now, you have:
+- Full forensic scanning capabilities (no AI needed)
+- Cryptographic document sealing
+- Forensic report generation with watermarks
+- Evidence management and case tracking
+- Optional AI chat for legal insights (requires Spark backend)

-📄 License For Spark Template Resources
+📄 License

+Verum Omnis and all associated resources are proudly South African technology.
-The Spark Template files and resources from GitHub are licensed under the terms of the MIT license, Copyright GitHub, Inc.
+Licensed under the terms of the MIT license, built for global justice access.

 ---

 ## 📱 Android App

-This project now includes a native Android application built with Capacitor!
+This project includes a native Android application built with Capacitor!

 ### Building the Android App